gfstuhr/SportsPopularityMerged/README.md

 ## Basketball Attendance
 ![attendance figure](images/nba_data.png)

 Using [ESNP's data](http://www.espn.com/nba/attendance/_/year/2019) for the 2018-2019 season, as well as the [Wikipedia list](https://en.wikipedia.org/wiki/List_of_National_Basketball_Association_arenas) of the professional basketball arenas we were able to collect the attendance data for NFL teams and place the stadiums on a leaflet map for further analysis.
+In analyzing this dataset, there are some interesting trends to note.
+Similar to football, most of the NBA teams' attendance figures are relatively similar.
+From the most attended team, the [Philadelphia 76ers](https://www.nba.com/sixers/) to the [Brooklyn Nets](), there is only a difference of roughly 216,000 seasonal attendance.
+(838,000 to 612,000).
+Unlike baseball and football, there is another basketball team outside of Denver; the Utah Jazz in Salt Lake City.
+This team is in the upper 50% of attended teams so there is an argument for more professional sports' representation in the mountain-west region of the United States.
 ## Ticket Prices
 ![ticket prices](images/ticket_prices.png)